-15 Apr Why Using A Legitimate Cleaning Company Could Help Protect Workers From A Disaster
+01 Jan Why Using A Legitimate Cleaning Company Could Help Protect Workers From A Disaster

 It’s a scary time for all of us.
-Like many small business owners, I find myself in tears throughout the day.
-My stomach knots up when we go over the next day’s schedule and the once 25 plus jobs divided over our 15 employees have dwindled to 5…4…2 jobs…I have to decide who will work and who will stay at home.
-Basically, who will make money and who will make none.
-This is haunting as I know many of them to work paycheck to paycheck and have little kids who need to be fed.
-While many of our clients have been more than generous with tips and the offering of paying for cleanings they aren’t receiving, it’s getting to the point where we will eventually have to choose if shutting the doors would be better than letting our staff continue to responsibly work.
+Like many small business owners, I am in tears throughout the day.
+My stomach knots up when we go over the next day’s schedule, and the once 25 plus jobs divided among our 15 employees have dwindled to 5-4-2 jobs, I have to decide who will work and who will stay at home.
+Who will make money, and who will make none?
+This is haunting as I know many of them work paycheck to paycheck and have little kids who need to be fed.
+While many of our clients have been more than generous with tips and the offering of paying for cleanings they aren’t receiving, it’s getting to the point where we will eventually have to choose if shutting the doors would be better than letting our staff continue to work responsibly.